 Ansible Inventory Variable

 Ansible Variables are a key component of Automation, and they allow for dynamic play content and reusable plays across different sets of an inventory.
 Variable data, such as specific details on how to connect to a particular host in your inventory, can be included, along with an inventory, in a variety of ways.
 While Ansible can discover data about a system during the setup phase, not all data can be discovered.
 We can define data with the inventory that will expand what Ansible has been to discover.

 - Host and group variables

-You can store variable values related to a specific host or group in inventory.
+In inventory, you can store variable values related to a specific host or group.
 This allows you to add variables directly to the hosts and groups in your main inventory file.
 Adding more managed nodes to your Ansible inventory will likely want to store variables in separate host and group variable files.

 - [host_var and group_var]

 Ansible looks for host variable files in a directory called host_vars and group variable files in a directory called group_vars.
 Remember that Ansible expects these directories to be in either the directory that contains your playbooks or the directory adjacent to your inventory file.
 You can break things out even further if you want to go one step further.
 Ansible lets us define, for example, group_vars/production as a directory instead of a file.

 Behavioral inventory parameters allow you to describe your machines with additional parameters in your inventory file.
 Such as, the ansible_connection parameter may be helpful.
 By default, Ansible supports multiple means of transport, which is the mechanism Ansible uses to connect to the managed host.
 Here is a list of some expected behavior inventory variables and the behaviors they intend to modify: